Municipal Guide Florida Manatee · Bradenton / Lakewood Ranch

 Simplify Manatee County permitting with Alliance Permitting

 Manatee's all-online process, impact fees at completion, and the explosive growth in Lakewood Ranch reward staying organized from submittal through CO.
-Alliance Permitting is a permit expediter for Manatee County — our permit expediting services pair AI-driven document review with experts who know Online Services and the Digital Plan Room, so your Bradenton- and Lakewood Ranch-area submissions move faster.
+Alliance Permitting is a permit expediter for Manatee County — our permit expediting services in Florida pair AI-driven document review with experts who know Online Services and the Digital Plan Room, so your Bradenton- and Lakewood Ranch-area submissions move faster.

 250K+Permits approved